 Not every hygienist uses a laser and this step is not always needed.
 But if necessary, a laser makes the gums heal faster and more completely.

-A different type of laser is used in combination with an ultrasonic instrument as an alternative to traditional gum surgery, LANAP or laser assisted new attachment procedure, is done by some dentists and periodontists.
+A different type of laser is used in combination with an ultrasonic instrument as an alternative to traditional gum surgery, LANAP laser gum treatment is done by some dentists and periodontists.
 This is a different procedure than dental deep cleaning but a very thorough deep cleaning is part of the LANAP procedure.
 In most cases LANAP is done in place of a deep cleaning and periodontal surgery.

 If your dentist or hygienist says you need a deep cleaning and you are not so sure, ask questions until you have a clear understanding.